LaborManagement/documentation/LBE/architecture/data-map.md

 **Navigation:** Previous: [Architecture Overview](overview.md) → Next: [Journey: Login To Data](../guides/login-to-data.md)

 This guide maps the PostgreSQL tables that power authentication and authorization.
-Use it when you need to understand how roles, policies, capabilities, and tenant scopes join together.
+Use it when you need to understand how roles, policies, endpoints, and tenant scopes join together.

 ## Core Entities